Veteran New York Lawyers for Victims of Transportation Crashes.

 Seeking Compensation After an Accident

-Passengers who suffer a serious injury may also be eligible to pursue a negligence claim against a bus company or government entity.
-In general, a person who seeks to prove negligence must show that he or she was owed a legal duty, that the defendant violated this duty, that the victim’s injury directly resulted from that violation, and that he or she incurred damages.
-To illustrate, all motorists are required to adhere to state and local traffic laws.
-If a passenger was hurt in a collision that was caused by a speeding driver, the passenger may be entitled to recover for any harm that he or she sustained as a result of the driver’s negligent act.
+Passengers who suffer a serious injury are eligible to pursue a negligence claim against a bus company or government entity.
+In general, a person who seeks to prove negligence must show that they were injured becuase the bus driver drove the bus in a careless manner or failed to follow the rules of the road and was involved in an accident.
+The law recognizes that all motorists, inculding bus drivers are required to adhere to state and local traffic laws.
+If a passenger was hurt in bus a collision that was caused by a speeding driver, or a bus that hit a stopped vehicle or was involved in an accident where the bus negligently changed lanes when it wasn't safe to do so, the passenger may be entitled to recover for any injuries that he or she sustained as a result of the driver’s negligent act.
+Also, if another car or truck was careless and hit the bus, the injured passenger on a bus can sue the driver or the car or truck.
 Similarly, if a person dies in a crash that was caused by a bus operator’s careless behavior, the company that hired the operator may be held responsible for the person’s death under the rule of vicarious liability.
 This can make an employer liable for any damages that resulted from the negligent actions of an employee if he or she was within the scope and course of the employment relationship at the time.
-Our bus accident attorneys have won numerous victories against the MTA and the New York City Transit Authority, as well as private bus carriers.
+Our bus accident attorneys have won numerous victories against the Bee Line-Liberty Lines, the MTA and the New York City Transit Authority, as well as private bus carriers.

 Consult a Skilled Bus Collision Attorney in New York